kuzzleio/kuzzle/doc/2/framework/classes/plugin-storage/properties/index.md

 The `PluginStorage` class allows to interact with the [Plugin Private Storage](/core/2/guides/some-link).

 ::: info
-This class does not have any properties.
+This class does not have any property.
 :::